HoloTrace: a Location Privacy-Preserving Framework for mmWave MIMO-OFDM Systems: Introduction

-Early work in physical-layer privacy preservation includes \cite{checa2020location}, which pioneered a location-privacy beamforming technique that conceals the \acp{aod} of propagation paths, thereby preventing the \ac{bs} from inferring the \ac{ue}’s direction, at a rate penalty.
-A similar approach was considered in~\cite{zhang_privacy_2025} via \ac{crb} optimization, {degrading the localization performance of unauthorized \ac{bs} while} allowing the legitimate \acp{bs} to be unaffected.
-The tradeoff between performance and privacy was also explored in~\cite{ayyalasomayajula_users_2023}, which showcased with a WiFi-based prototype setup that the user can obfuscate the location without compromising the throughput.
-A key limitation of {these approaches} is its reliance on accurate \ac{csi} knowledge (either with feedback or leveraging channel reciprocity).
-An alternative is to inject artificial noise into the transmitted signal to degrade any unauthorized localization attempt~\cite{tomasin2022beamforming}.
-While this approach is \ac{csi}-free, it is unable to spoof the location.
+Early work in physical-layer privacy-preserving localization includes \cite{checa2020location}, which pioneered a location-privacy beamforming technique that conceals the \acp{aod} of propagation paths, thereby preventing the \ac{bs} from inferring the \ac{ue}’s direction, at a rate penalty.
+A similar approach was considered in~\cite{zhang_privacy_2025} via \ac{crb} optimization, degrading the localization performance of unauthorized \ac{bs} while leaving the legitimate \acp{bs} unaffected.
+The tradeoff between performance and privacy was also explored in~\cite{ayyalasomayajula_users_2023}, which showcased a WiFi-based prototype setup that allows users to obfuscate their location without compromising throughput, adding a delay on the shortest path.
+A key limitation of these approaches is their reliance on accurate \ac{csi} knowledge (either with feedback or leveraging channel reciprocity).
+An alternative is to inject artificial noise into the transmitted signal to degrade any unauthorized localization attempts~\cite{tomasin2022beamforming}.
+Although this approach has the advantage of being \ac{csi}-free, it can only obfuscate the \ac{ue} location and cannot induce (i.e., spoof) a desired fictitious location estimate.
 An intermediate approach, termed fake path injection~\cite{li2024channel}, avoids the need for \ac{csi} knowledge and harnesses the geometric structure of the mmWave channel to generate additional non-physical paths at the unauthorized \ac{bs}.
-The approach was extended in~\cite{li2025delay} with \ac{dais}, creating fake but geometrically reasonable paths, thereby providing the ability for the \ac{ue} to spoof its location. {To preserve functionality, a legitimate \ac{bs} is provided with a small secret message containing the fake parameters and the mapping to the true ones, enabling correct \ac{ue} localization.
-In contrast, an adversary without this information derives an entirely incorrect location estimate.}
+The approach was extended in~\cite{li2025delay} with \ac{dais}, creating fake yet geometrically reasonable paths, thereby enabling the \ac{ue} to spoof its location.
+A legitimate \ac{bs} can recover the true location through a small secret mapping, whereas an adversary estimates an incorrect one.